PiterDev/gitstuff/README.md

 # repo-share

-A website to share your Git(Hub/Lab) projects on.
-WIP school project
+RepoShare is a proof-of-concept for a website where users can share and discuss Open-Source projects.

+It acts as a proxy to the Github API that connects their data and RepoShare's additional features to a custom frontend.

 ## Development

-To create a development environment follow the following steps (work in progress):
+To create a development environment follow the steps below (work in progress):

 1. Create a virtual environment:
    `python -m venv .venv`